shariqahmed525/react-native-animated-tree-view/ReadMe.md

 ];
 ```

-It is required that each node on the tree have its own value key.
+It is required that each node on the tree have its own value key which name should be "value".
 The tree nodes are defined in the items key.
 They are an array of objects, following the same structure as the parent.

 After defining data, mount the component.
 Example: